 The Super Retriever Series is a hybrid game to find just what it states… The Super Retriever… The retriever that can do it all… in the field, during a hunt test, in a hunting situation and a handler not only to take them

 there but to do it as a team.

-The Super Retriever Series is an organization which exclusively uses Tanglefree Dead Bird Mallard, a simulated bird.
+The Super Retriever Series is an organization which exclusively an artificial or simulated bird.
 This exclusivity allows all dogs and handlers a chance for consistency and equality during testing and hunting scenarios.
 The Super Retriever Series looks to advance the sport of Retrievers in all capacities and through all organizations.

 SRS Classic events are brought in by a city or city organization.
 Classic events are generally a combination of Retriever Trials and the Super Dock collectively.
 The Retriever Trials consist of Open/Amateur entries, run together and judged separately.
 Open/AM divisions will compete in 4 hybrid series.

 The Super Dock has 3 different events within.
 Horizontal or Distance jump is known as Super Fly.
 Listed Divisions: Super Elite, Super Fly Pro, Amateur Fly, Junior Fly, Senior Fly and Mini flyers.
 Vertical jump is referred to as Super V. Listed Divisions: Super V Elite, Super V and Super V Nova.
 Raider Run is a racebased on speed.
 We also have Fun Jumps at the pool so we encourage the local community to come out, bring your own dog and have a good time.

 The SRS Club event is a Retriever Trial held by a retriever club and/or group.
 A portion of the proceeds will benefit the club.
 This club/group may also sell sponsorships to help with their event costs.
 These sponsors have to be non-competing with current SRS National Sponsors.